Dark Model: Driving Orchestral Electro Mix "Dance to the Epic Music" (2020)

-Odyssey “Immerse yourself into the musical spectacles” (2022)
+Odyssey "Immerse yourself into the musical spectacles" (2022)

 Odyssey is a scaled-up version of the 2017 release "Saga" in its epic and cinematic electronic music, while it features more choir sounds than any previous album.
-This album has two editions, the full-album and “Instrumental Edition.”
+This album has two editions, the full-album and "Instrumental Edition".

+In the 2022 album "Impulse," Oe leaned toward a more contemporary and futuristic soundscape while setting itself apart from its conventional classical and apocalyptic style.
+In contrast to "Impulse," the 2023 release "Relentless," true to its title, features relentlessly powerful tracks that weave a highly dramatic story.